cfinn8822/post-install-config/README.md

 </p>

 <h1>osTicket - Post-Install Configuration</h1>
-This demonstration will be a continuation of the osticket-prereqs This tutorial outlines the post-install configuration of the open-source help desk ticketing system osTicket.<br />
+This demonstration will be a continuation of my (osticket-prereqs).
+I am going to assign Agents and Users for this exercise, as well as setting up the Roles and Departments of each Agent.
+The Users in this exercise will be submitting tickets.
+We will learn about SLA's and how to assign them as well.

 <h2>Environments and Technologies Used</h2>